gpantera/Gosh/GoshReports.md

 We're not using the typical Kanban schema of Backlog-Sprinting-Testing-Done, where you drag a task/card to the right to show progress in time.

 Each column is simply one product sprint.
 Each card is a task.
 Don't move cards between columns.
 Simply update the color label to show status.
 It works like a systems indicator dashboard.
 The color-coding system is based on the red-yellow-green of traffic lights.
-When you first look at your sprint in Trello, mark every task as blue, unless you don't understand what it means or what to do with that task.
+When you first look at your sprint in Trello, mark every task as blue, unless you don't understand what a task means.
+If you don't understand what to do to implement a task or are blocked, mark it as red.
+Do not mark tasks as black.
+That's for your manager to decide.

 Typically no comments need to be added.
 What few comments we use are reference links, such as a link to a relevant Internet standard.